lmaurits/BEASTling/docs/config.rst

 * ``clock``: Assigns the clock to use for this model.
 See :ref:`clock_sections` below for details.

+* ``exclusions``: One of:
+   * A comma-separated list of feature names to exclude from the analysis, spelled exactly as they are in the data file(s).
+   * The path to a file which contains one feature per line.

 * ``features``: Is used to select a subset of the features in the given data file.
 Should be one of:
    * A comma-separated list of feature names (as they are given in the data CSV's header line)
    * A path to a file which contains one feature name per line